openpharma/simaerep/README.md

 and plotted in additional panels on the right.
 N denotes the number of sites.
 Right panel shows individual sites with total patient cumulative counts as grey lines.
-N denotes the number of patients, the percentage the under- and over-reporting probability and 394 denotes the difference compared to the expected number of events.*
+N denotes the number of patients, the percentage the under- and over-reporting probability and delta denotes the difference compared to the expected number of events.*

 ## In Database Calculation